jamesodwyer/GDS-M/guidelines/colour-guidelines.md

   - Use dark mode colours only on dark backgrounds to maintain AA contrast compliance
   - Use overlays (e.g., Cosmos 70% alpha) for modal backgrounds and image overlays
   - Use structural colours for UI components, borders, fills, backgrounds and structure
-  - Always use colour tokens — never custom colours — to ensure visual consistency across light and dark themes
+  - Always use system colours — never custom colours — to ensure visual consistency across light and dark themes
   - Follow the colour hierarchy to help users process content
   - Refer to the accessibility colour sheet for approved colour combinations
   - Use colour in combination with other cues (text, icons, borders) for accessibility